In Depth Baby Product Reviews Led by a Pediatrician

 Our Verdict

 The Peg Perego Primo Viaggio 4-35 Nido is a higher-end Peg seat with a load leg and a nod to comfort and quality.
-We like the better crash test results compared to the competition, and it has easy belt threading for certain types of installation.
-Unfortunately, it has a harder-to-use LATCH install than we prefer, and the fabric is itchy on the headrest and infant insert.
-Given the higher price compared to competitors, it would be nice if the features were easier to use and the design gave somewhat more consideration to everyday functionality.
+We like the better crash test results, and it has easy belt threading for certain types of installation.
+Unfortunately, it has a harder-to-use LATCH install, and the fabric is itchy on the headrest and infant insert.
+Given the higher price, it would be nice if the features were easier to use and the design gave more consideration to everyday functionality.
 While it isn't a bad seat and is the recommended infant car seat if you want to pair it with a Peg Perego stroller, we think there are better seats in this review for most families.

 REASONS TO BUY